derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 ## Race conditions
 ### Per target file
-The HoH locking mechanism ensures that a thread can run only if -# It is the first thread associated with a target file (file_server.c:590-591) This means there have been no previous commands to the target file -# The thread before it has finished executing
+The HoH locking mechanism ensures that a thread can run only if -# It is the first thread associated with a target file (file_server.c:619-621)
+ 	- This means there have been no previous commands to the target file -# The thread before it has finished executing
-	This means the shared mutex has been unlocked
+	- This means the shared mutex has been unlocked
+	- Can occur before the new worker thread is built

 \latexonly